 If your child is one of those, whose eyes are always glued to that screen and whose fingers, tapping continuously, remember, you can get this addiction of theirs to good use.
-Using educational apps for kids, make learning a fun experience for them.
+Using best educational apps for kids, make learning a fun experience for them.
 After all, your kid’s education need not be limited to books.

 Here’s a list of 49 best educational apps for kids that you can choose from:

 1) PBS Parents Play and Learn